hexbatch/apple-core/v1/docs/core-overview.md

 A token-type can be added into a type-group:

-Tokens can belong to one or more type-groups.
+Tokens types can belong to one or more type-groups.

 A type-group can be used in token-set operations, where tokens are added or removed between sets

-Type-groups can have attributes, to give it a name and appearance, or notes, and to provide logic for set operations
+Type-group can have a token to denote who owns it, and any attributes , to give it a name and appearance, or notes, and to provide logic for set operations
-* The array of attributes can have those inherited from the attribute_filter which can look at the set to filter and decide which will be allowed
+* Attributes can have those inherited from the attribute_filter which can look at the set to filter and decide which will be allowed

-Type groups can be owned if attaching appearance and docs.
-But ownership is not used when type-groups are used in set operations
+Ownership is not used when type-groups are used in set operations

 The token types can have a max and min amounts.
 In set operations the exact amount used will default to be either the min,then max if min not set, or all available if neither

     So: a type-group:
-        user: maybe one user owns the type
-        attributes: []
+        token: (optional) if some description is needed for this type-group, or for identifying it with a set path, or putting bounds of when this can be used
         token-types: [ {
             type: token-type
             minimum_needed: optional